 Study in Europe and benefit from hospitality and engaging social life

 In total, Europe offers over 30,000 international study programmes that you can apply to.
 International students in Europe enjoy great living standards, cities full of culture and an intense social life.
 In most cities, universities and student organisations involve international students in diverse social activities making them feel like home.
-Check out why Europe is so popular among international students.

 Differences between EU and Non-EU students in higher education